Preschooler play: why it’s important for imaginative and creative development

 From around 3 years your child might enjoy dramatic play using puppets and dress-ups, tell you very detailed stories about things that never happened, or have an imaginary friend.
 Your child might also pretend to be a grown-up, a doctor or an astronaut.

-Your preschooler will probably be very keen on any chance to scribble, draw, paint and paste.
-At around four years, your child can draw places, things and people with lots of detail from his imagination.
+Your child will probably want any chance to scribble, draw, paint and paste.
+At around 4 years, your child can draw detailed pictures of places, things and people from their imagination.

-By five years, your child is starting to get better at drawing complex shapes – like diamonds, triangles and stars – and can express thoughts and ideas through drawing.
-She might also start to use art to tell stories, show feelings or describe things that she’s seen.
+By 5 years, your child is starting to get better at drawing complex shapes – like diamonds, triangles and stars – and can express thoughts and ideas through drawing.
+Your child might also start to use art to tell stories or describe things that they’ve seen.

-It’s worth remembering that children at this age can’t tell what’s real and what’s made up.
-This might mean that any scary monsters from stories become real to your child.
-If he has nightmares, reassure him that he’s safe and explain that the monsters are only make-believe and can’t hurt him.
+It’s worth remembering that children at this age can’t always tell what’s real and what’s made up.
+This might mean that any scary monsters from stories seem real to your child.
+If your child has nightmares, reassure your child that they’re safe and explain that the monsters are only make-believe and can’t hurt them.